destinmcmurry/wagstaff/README.md

 - Databases: use Sequelize in your routes and see if you are receiving what you expect

 ### Video Walkthrough
-Please submit a 3-minute screencast of a walk-through of the functionality *and code* for each user story in your app.
+Please submit a 5 to 10 minute screencast of a walk-through of the functionality *and code* for each user story in your app.
 E.g. for "As a user, I can create a campus", please show us that you can successfully create a campus in your app, and also the actual code that is involved in doing that (from the front-end components to the backend routes and models).
 We recommend using Quicktime to record the screencast (instructions on how to do that [here](https://support.apple.com/kb/PH5882?locale=en_US&viewlocale=en_US)).

 Once you've recorded your screencast, please *upload it to YouTube as an unlisted video*.
 Email `academics@fullstackacademy.com` with the title `Senior Enrichment Submission: [Your Name]` and include your repo link and YouTube recording link.
 This will aid us in evaluating your submission.